cihanturkay/LeafClassification/README.md

 LeafClassification
 ==================
 This project aims to detects whether a photo includes leaf or not.
 It also check a photo is blured or not.
 Both of these filters are implemented in this project.
 OpenCV is used as library.
-The main flow chart of these projects :
+The main flow charts of these filters :
 <br/><br/>
 Bag of Words Train
 <br/> <img src="https://raw.github.com/cihanturkay/LeafClassification/master/LeafClassification/bow.png" /> <br/><br/>